15 Signs of Narcissistic Parents-in-Law and How to Deal With Them

 11. Blaming you for their problems

-If you have ever been blamed for your parents problems, or when you asked your parents about treatment you have received from them, they may tell you that it is all your fault.
+If you have ever been blamed for your parents-in-law’s problems, or when you asked them about the treatment you have received from them, they may tell you that it is all your fault.

 Keep in mind that you don’t have to believe them, and in many cases, what they are saying isn’t true in these instances.